Rainiers split doubleheader with Omaha

-The Tacoma Rainiers split a doubleheader with the Omaha Storm Chasers, winning the first game 7-2 and losing the second 4-2.
+For the second consecutive day, the Tacoma Rainiers and the Omaha Storm Chaser split a doubleheader.

-PAPILLION, Neb. — Daniel Vogelbach hit a two-run homer in the first inning, leading the Tacoma Rainiers to a 7-2 victory over the Omaha Storm Chasers on Wednesday in the first game of a Pacific Coast League doubleheader.
+PAPILLION, Neb. — Mike Zunino scored the decisive run on a wild pitch in the sixth inning as the Tacoma Rainiers beat the Omaha Storm Chasers 1-0 in the first game of a doubleheader Thursday.

+Zunino scored after he reached base on a walk, advanced to second on a single by Seth Mejias-Brean and then went to third on an out.

+Emilio Pagan (1-0) got the win with two innings of scoreless, two-hit relief.

 Most Read Stories